nus-cs2103-AY2324S1/tp/docs/team/eola-z.md

     * Developer Guide
         * Added documentation for the `Logic` component of the DG to further explain the classes used in the application, such as `ArgumentMultiMap` and `CliSyntax`
-        * Designed UML Diagrams to demonstrate the logical flow of command parser and the internal workings of each command parser
+        * Designed UML Diagrams to demonstrate the logical flow of command parser and the internal workings of the filter command parser
           * An Activity Diagram is used to illustrate the inner workings of `CommandParser`.
 An input string is passed to `CommandParser` which deciphers which parser the string should be passed onto to generate a specific class of `Command`, based on the identifying prefix of the command.
 If the prefix of the input string doesn't exist, throw an error.
+          * A sequence diagram is used to demonstrate how `FilterCommandParser` infers the type of `FilterCommand` to generate.
 * **Team-based tasks**:
   * Attended weekly meetings punctually
   * Reviews for major PRs: